KingTheSim/ru_psw_mng/README.md

 Update 16.11.2023
 Implemented a function to change the user's main password.
 Next, I'll write a function to change the saved password for a certain website.
 Also, my manager needs an option to clear all of passwords of a user.

+Update 18.11.2023
+Implemented a function to delete a user from the database.
+Next, I'll work on the UI.